Joone Blog

 Frameset Flattening

-There are some web pages that have their own scrollable area with the scroll bars like the above page.
-We call this “sub frame.”
-On touch devices, the problem is that it is desirable not to have any scrollable sub frame of the web page because the user could confuse with sometimes scrolling sub frames and scrolling the web page itself at other times because it is very hard for the user to understand what “sub frame” is.
+Some web pages have their own scrollable area with scroll bars, like the page above.
+We call this a “sub frame.”
+On touch devices, the problem is that it is undesirable to have any scrollable sub frame in the web page, because the user can get confused—sometimes scrolling the sub frame and at other times scrolling the web page itself—since it is very hard for the user to understand what a “sub frame” is.
 For this reason, iframes and framesets are hardly usable on touch devices.

-However, if you enable the frameset flattening features when building Webkit, all the frames can be one scrollable page as you can see the above figure.
+However, if you enable the frameset flattening feature when building WebKit, all the frames become one scrollable page, as you can see in the figure above.

-Supporting multi-touch has become popular since iPhone introduced it.
-Now, all smart phones support multi-touch.
-Using multi-touch allows the users to use more than two fingers to interact with applications on their smart phone.
-For example, you can use a piano or guitar applications using your 5 fingers.
+Supporting multi-touch has become popular since the iPhone introduced it.
+Now, all smartphones support multi-touch.
+Multi-touch lets users use more than two fingers to interact with applications on their smartphone.
+For example, you can play piano or guitar applications using all five fingers.

-However, using multi-touch is not only possible for native applications, but also for web pages.
-Since WebKit supports touch events as DOM events, web developers can deal with touch events using JavaScript.
+However, multi-touch is not only possible for native applications, but also for web pages.
+Since WebKit supports touch events as DOM events, web developers can handle touch events using JavaScript.
 There are 4 kinds of touch events: touchstart, touchmove, touchend, and touchcancel.
-Unfortunately, WebKitGtk+ doesn’t support the touch events yet.
-So if you want to test the touch events , running QtWebKit or mobile Safari would be good.
-For more information on how to use the touch events, refer to the Safari reference library.
+Unfortunately, WebKitGtk+ doesn't support touch events yet.
+So if you want to test the touch events, running QtWebKit or mobile Safari would be a good option.
+For more information on how to use touch events, refer to the Safari reference library.

-Finally, I’d like to let you know there are more mobile features I didn’t introduce here, such as intelligent zoom, kinetic scrolling, zooming animation, and etc. WebKit doesn’t support them by itself, but the hosting applications can implement these kind of features, because these features are likely to depend on the platform.
+Finally, I’d like to mention that there are more mobile features I didn’t cover here, such as intelligent zoom, kinetic scrolling, and zooming animation.
+WebKit doesn’t support them by itself, but the hosting application can implement these kinds of features, because they tend to depend on the platform.
 However, when these features are added to WebKitGtk+, I will talk about them in more detail.

 References